Paul Gauguin: First visit to Tahiti

 Gauguin was lent copies of Jacques-Antoine Moerenhout's 1837 Voyage aux îles du Grand Océan and Edmond de Bovis' 1855 État de la société tahitienne à l'arrivée des Européens, containing full accounts of Tahiti's forgotten culture and religion.
 Gauguin was fascinated by the accounts of Arioi society and their god 'Oro.
 Because these accounts contained no illustrations and the Tahitian models had in any case long disappeared, he could give free rein to his imagination.
 He executed some twenty paintings and a dozen woodcarvings over the next year.
 The first of these was Te aa no areois (The Seed of the Areoi), representing Oro's terrestrial wife Vairaumati, now held by the Metropolitan Museum of Art.
 His illustrated notebook of the time, Ancien Culte Mahorie, is preserved in the Louvre and was published in facsimile form in 1951.

 In all, Gauguin sent nine of his paintings to Monfreid in Paris.
 These were eventually exhibited in Copenhagen in a joint exhibition with the late Vincent van Gogh.
 Reports that they had been well received (though in fact only two of the Tahitian paintings were sold and his earlier paintings were unfavourably compared with van Gogh's) were sufficiently encouraging for Gauguin to contemplate returning with some seventy others he had completed.
 He had in any case largely run out of funds, depending on a state grant for a free passage home.
 In addition he had some health problems diagnosed as heart problems by the local doctor, which Mathews suggests may have been the early signs of cardiovascular syphilis.

 Gauguin later wrote a travelogue (first published 1901) titled Noa Noa, originally conceived as commentary on his paintings and describing his experiences in Tahiti.
 Modern critics have suggested that the contents of the book were in part fantasized and plagiarized.
 In it he revealed that he had at this time taken a 13-year-old girl as native wife or vahine (the Tahitian word for "woman"), a marriage contracted in the course of a single afternoon.
 This was Teha'amana, called Tehura in the travelogue, who was pregnant by him by the end of summer 1892.
 Teha'amana was the subject of several of Gauguin's paintings, including Merahi metua no Tehamana and the celebrated Spirit of the Dead Watching, as well as a notable woodcarving Tehura now in the Musée d'Orsay.
-By the end of July 1893, Gauguin had decided to leave Tahiti and he would never see Teha'amana or her child again even after returning to the island several years later.
+By the end of July 1893, Gauguin had decided to leave Tahiti and he would never see Teha'amana or their child again even after returning to the island several years later.
 A digital catalogue raisonné of the paintings from this period was released by the Wildenstein Plattner Institute in 2021.